Bank rally on shaky legs as traders assess rate hike odds

 NEW YORK A rare run of outperformance by U.S. bank shares appears to have hit a wall as a spate of soft readings on the economy have tempered bets that the Federal Reserve might raise rates soon.

-The S&P 500's bank index .SPXBK is up nearly 9 percent so far in the third quarter, broadly outpacing the wider S&P's .SPX 1.4 percent advance.
+The S&P 500's bank index is up nearly 9 percent so far in the third quarter, broadly outpacing the wider S&P's 1.4 percent advance.
 The group, which still lags badly on the year with a decline of 4.6 percent, is on pace for its first quarterly outperformance in more than a year as investors took clues from an increasingly hawkish string of Fed speakers throughout August.

 Low interest rates are a drag on bank profits, and the prospect of even a modest increase in borrowing costs would provide some welcome relief.